budasnorbi/lua_scripts/README.md

 # Eluna Scripts
-In this project i focus on developing World of Warcraft with lua scripts.
+In this project I focus on developing World of Warcraft with lua scripts.

+The scripts contains all kind of class npc , which can be duel with own class depending on level.